-The Berry Center brings business leaders, scholars and policy experts directly into the classroom.
+The McWethy Program brings business leaders, scholars and policy experts directly into the classroom.
 Distinguished visitors are invited to participate in regularly scheduled courses, where they interact with students in a classroom setting.
 Due to the scheduling flexibility provided by the One Course at a Time format, the classroom visits can last for several hours, or can even be extended over multiple days.
 In addition to participating in courses, visiting professionals often give public presentations for the benefit of the larger college community.

 Cillian Ryan, University of Birmingham (England)

 Professor Ryan teaches economics at the University of Birmingham and specializes in international trade.
 He holds the John Monnet chair in European Economics, and he is also the Director of Education in the College of Social Sciences.
 At Cornell he spoke to students in the international economics seminar on trade theory, and gave a public presentation on agriculture and trade policy in the European Union.